Buffering the Vampire Slayer: Reception

 The podcast has received praise for its narrative and presentation.
 It was included on Esquire magazine's "21 Best Podcasts of 2018,"Time magazine's "The 50 Best Podcasts to Listen to Right Now",BuzzFeed's "27 Podcasts You Need to Listening to in 2018", and Autostraddle's "14 Best Podcasts For Escaping News & Politics (2017)", and top 9 queer-run podcasts.

 Community

 Buffering the Vampire Slayer is financially supported by over 2,000 patrons on Patreon.

 It has also hosted a number of community events, including live episode recordings and the "Buffy Proms" of 2018 and 2019.

 Spin-offs

 Upon Buffering's commencement of Buffy Season 4 coverage, a spin-off podcast, Angel on Top, was created.
-Angel on Top was hosted by Brittany Ashley and Laura Zak in seasons 1-2,and is currently hosted by LaToya Ferguson and Morgan Luditch.
+Angel on Top was hosted by Brittany Ashley and Laura Zak in seasons 1-2, and is currently hosted by LaToya Ferguson and Morgan Luditch.
 The show derives its name from a line in the Buffy the Vampire Slayer episode "Amends".
 This particular spin-off podcast discusses the TV show Angel.
 Buffering the Vampire Slayer and Angel on Top are released on alternating weeks.

+Following the conclusion of the seven seasons of Buffy, the hosts launched a new podcast under the banner Buffering: A Rewatch Adventure.
+The hosts follow a similar format to discuss The X-Files.